RoseCoded/rosecoded-website/content/english/_index.md

 about:
   enable: true
   title: "Who are we, really?"
-  content: "We are a group of tech-minded individuals.
-Seeing a need in our community for more robust digital solutions, we wanted to carve out space in the consulting world for a human-centric co-operative.
+  description: "We are a group of tech-minded individuals. "
+  content: "Seeing a need in our community for more robust digital solutions, we wanted to carve out space in the consulting world for a human-centric co-operative.
 We truly believe in the Solidarity Economy and its power to shape the future of our society for the better.
 Our hope is to provide an alternative to traditional consulting agencies for organizations looking to make an impact.
 Everything we do is part of our purpose to help all people gain the most power possible over their own lives."
   image: "images/wrapper-img.png"